On the operator norm of a Hermitian random matrix with correlated entries: Proof of in the General Case

-\begin{itemize} \item[Step i] Identify the summation index $b_l$ occurring in a term of type 1, 2 or 3 that corresponds to the smallest subscript $l$.
-If there are no such terms, carry out Step i as in the proof of~\eqref{2-cumu-term}, possibly choosing an index occuring in a~3-cumulant. \item[Step ii] If the chosen index occurs in a term of type~1,~2 or~3, estimate the corresponding matrix element(s) using the bound for the matrix norm, then isolate the corresponding~3-cumulant and perform the summation according to Fig.~\ref{fig6}.
-Otherwise, carry out Step~ii as in the proof of~\eqref{2-cumu-term}, possibly applying Lemma~\ref{red-rule-3-cumu} or~\ref{ext-red-rule-3-cumu} if the index chosen in Step i occurs in a 3-cumulant. \item[Step iii] Identify the index $b_l$ in the remaining sum that corresponds to the smallest subscript~$l$ and carry out Step ii until all summations have been evaluated. \end{itemize}
+\begin{itemize} \item[Step i] Identify the terms of type 1, 2 or 3 in the summation.
+We distinguish two cases. \begin{itemize} \item Whenever terms of type 1, 2 or 3 are present, identify the summation index $b_l$ in them that corresponds to the smallest subscript $l$ . \item Whenever no terms of type 1, 2 or 3 are present, carry out Step i as in the proof of Lemma~\ref{estimates2}, possibly choosing an index occuring in a~3-cumulant. \end{itemize} \item[Step ii] We distinguish two cases depending on the outcome of Step i. \begin{itemize} \item Whenever the index $b_l$ occurs in a term of type~1,~2 or~3, estimate the corresponding matrix element(s) using the bound for the matrix norm, then isolate the corresponding~3-cumulant and perform the summation according to Fig.~\ref{fig6}. \item Whenever the index $b_l$ occurs in a 2- or 3-cumulant, carry out Step~ii as in the proof of Lemma~\ref{estimates2}, possibly applying Lemma~\ref{red-rule-3-cumu} or~\ref{ext-red-rule-3-cumu} if $b_l$ occurs in a 3-cumulant. \end{itemize} \item[Step iii] Identify the index $b_{l'}$ in the remaining sum that corresponds to the smallest subscript~$l'$ and carry out Step ii until all summations have been evaluated. \end{itemize}

 Note that starting the summation with estimating a matrix element breaks the cyclic structure of the graph similarly to~\eqref{start-sum}.
 Further, we have shown that all estimates obtained in Step ii follow~\eqref{CR}.
-The final bound for the sum obtained at the end of the procedure is thus at most of order $N^{k/2+1/2}$, showing that we obtain a sub-leading contribution to~\eqref{cumu-expansion} if the term on the left-hand side of~\eqref{k-cumu-term} involves~3-cumulants. \end{proof}
+The final bound for the sum obtained at the end of the procedure is thus at most of order $N^{k/2+1/2}$, which is the claim. \end{proof}